 Cooper entered this weekend's series versus the Braves on a 1-for-16 skid and was relegated to pinch-hitting duty Friday night.
 He is now 4-for-5 with a pair of doubles over the last two games.
 Cooper has proven to be quite a steady performer with the bat over the last few years for the Marlins.
 He currently carries a .735 OPS with two homers, 10 doubles, and 14 RBI through 38 games tthis season.

-Marlins outfielder Garrett Cooper went 1-for-4 with an RBI and a run scored in Monday's win over the Diamondbacks.
+Garrett Cooper went 1-for-4 with a solo homer in Monday's 4-3 loss to the Diamondbacks.

 Cooper has been showing off some power in recent days.
 The 31-year-old is now 5-for-18 with a couple of doubles and a home run over the last five games.

 Garrett Cooper went 1-for-3 with a solo home run on Thursday against the Phillies.

 This was Cooper's first home run of the season.
 It's never really been about talent for the veteran - he has a career .280 batting average and 31 home runs in 245 career games.
 It's just his health that has held him back.
 He's a solid option in NL-only leagues so long as he's healthy, and can be rostered in deeper mixed leagues if you're in a pinch.